 - Visit the Marshall Scholarship website to review criteria and eligibility requirements.
 Begin online application (can be saved and completed in multiple sittings).

-- Complete and submit entire application for endorsement in July.
+- Complete and submit entire application for university endorsement in July.

 - Receive endorsement from faculty through the on-campus interview process.